-The Workforce Development Board has instructed the UPMW CEO to post this draft plan on the upmichiganworks.org website.
-The plan was shared with leadership, Board members, partners, and Career Educational Advisory Council members.
-Before submission to LEO-WD, copies of the proposed combined plan were made available for public comment.
-The plan was posted to our website on July 26, 2022, and people were given 30 days to submit comments.
-We received the following comment on the WIOA combined plan during the public comment process:
+The Workforce Development Board has instructed the UPMW CEO to post the draft of this plan on the upmichiganworks.org website.
+The draft was shared with leadership from all our colocated partners and CEAC members.
+Before submission to LEO-WD, copies of the proposed combined plan were made available to the public.
+The plan was posted to our website on July 21, 2021, and members were allowed 30 days to submit comments.
+We received the following comments on the WIOA combined plan during the public comment process: